 Three Famous Marias

-Maria (Sound Of Music) — Maria was a novice nun who becomes a nanny for the Austrian Von Trapp family.
+Maria (Sound Of Music): Maria was a novice nun who became a nanny for the Austrian Von Trapp family.
 To dress as Maria, wear a novice nun outfit, which is simply a black dress, a white wimple, and a collar with a cross to accessorise.

-Marilyn Monroe — Marilyn's signature outfit was the white pleated dress seen to blow up over the subway vent in The Seven Year Itch.
+Marilyn Monroe: Marilyn's signature outfit was the white pleated dress seen to blow up over the subway vent in The Seven Year Itch.
 An alternative outfit is a pink dress modelled on the gown worn in Gentlemen Prefer Blondes.
-You can also easily find costumes to buy and to hire.
+You can also easily find costumes to buy and hire.
 There is an official wig, but any blonde, short, curly wig will do.